The ₹50,000 Hosting Mistake Every Indian Startup Makes

 The MVP Stage (0-1,000 Users)

-Every founder asks me the same question: "Should I start with shared hosting?"
-My answer surprises them: **absolutely yes, if you choose the right provider.** Shared hosting gets unfairly dismissed, but it's perfect for validating your product-market fit.
+Founders ask me the same thing: "Should I start with shared hosting?"
+My answer is simple, **absolutely yes, if you choose the right provider.** Shared hosting gets a bad rap, yet it is ideal for proving product-market fit.

-The key is finding shared hosting optimized for Indian traffic patterns.
-Look for providers offering SSD storage, at least 2GB RAM allocation, and Indian data centers.
-Avoid international providers targeting Indian users with shared plans - they're usually oversold.
+The trick is shared hosting optimised for Indian traffic patterns.
+Look for SSD storage, at least 2GB of RAM allocation, and Indian data centres.
+Avoid international brands hawking shared plans to Indian users, they are usually oversold.

 The Growth Stage (1,000-25,000 Users)

-This is where most Indian startups make their biggest hosting mistakes.
-They either stick with shared hosting too long or jump to dedicated servers too early. **VPS (a virtual private server) is your sweet spot during this phase.**
+This is where many Indian startups blow it.
+They either cling to shared hosting too long or leap to dedicated servers too soon. **VPS (a virtual private server) is your sweet spot during this phase.**

-A properly configured VPS handles 10x the traffic of shared hosting at 3x the cost.
-For most Indian startups, a 4GB RAM VPS with 2 CPU cores covers this entire growth phase.
-You can find quality options starting at ₹3,000-4,000 monthly from Indian hosting providers.
+A properly configured VPS handles 10x the traffic of shared hosting at roughly 3x the cost.
+For most Indian startups, a 4GB RAM VPS with 2 CPU cores carries you through this entire phase.
+Quality options start at ₹3,000-4,000 monthly from Indian hosting providers.

 The Scale Stage (25,000+ Users)

-Once you cross 25,000 active users, hosting becomes about architecture, not just server power.
-You need CDN (content delivery networks), load balancing, and database optimization.
-This is where cloud hosting or managed dedicated servers make sense.
+Past 25,000 active users, hosting becomes an architecture problem, not just raw server power.
+You need CDN, load balancing, and database optimisation.
+Cloud hosting or managed dedicated servers make sense here.

 - Cloud hosting offers instant scalability but requires technical expertise